mongodb/specifications/source/auth/auth.rst

 Authentication Handshake
 ~~~~~~~~~~~~~~~~~~~~~~~~

-An authentication handshake consists of an initial ``isMaster`` command
+An authentication handshake consists of an initial ``hello`` or
-possibly followed by one or more authentication conversations.
+legacy hello command possibly followed by one or more authentication
+conversations.

 Drivers MUST follow the following steps for an authentication
 handshake: